Skip to main content

 Node States

-Nodes progress through four states:
+Nodes progress through five states:

 StateDescription

-DIRTYThe artifact needs to be regenerated
+DIRTYThe artifact needs to be (re)generated

 PROCESSINGA task is currently generating the artifact